 (A simple 3 step guide for dummies)

-I stopped by the local nursery with my wife today to look at flower and vegie starts.
-Spring fever is officially here!!
-Actual spring, on the other hand, is still a couple months away.
-Bummer!
-We briefly reviewed the rows of common gardening paraphernalia and were again reminded how the Scyon gardening method makes most of them obsolete.
-The large supply of fancy tools, most amendments, and virtually all chemicals will never be seen our garden.
-I didn’t have to convince my wife to avoid any cute decorations either.
+We briefly reviewed the rows of common gardening paraphernalia and were again reminded how the Faith Based gardening methods makes most of this junk obsolete.
+The large supply of fancy tools, amendments, and chemicals become obsolete and will never be seen our garden.
+I didn’t have to convince my wife to avoid cute decorations either.
 She hates knickknacks.
-In the end, we got away mostly unscathed with a few plants.
+In the end, we got away with only a few plants.
+I love buying seeds and plants.

-I am a tech guy.
-I always loved man’s gardening tools and watering systems.
+I am actually a tech guy.
+I love gardening tools and watering systems.
 I love to tinker and automate everything.
 For me that’s half the fun.
-The Scyon gardening method has been a test of will power for me to be willing to step back and let nature do her thing.
-For you, the reader, this is probably welcome news but for me it has been difficult.
+The Scyon gardening method has been a test of will power for me.
+It had been hard to step back and let nature do her thing.
+For you, the reader, this is probably welcome news.

 There are so many branching topics in gardening it would require a series of volumes to cover everything in detail.
 This section, however, is an attempt to distill Scyon Gardening down to a simple three step method.
 There are many methods and techniques out there but the following guide is the nuts and bolts of my Scyon Faith Based Gardening method.
-Everything not absolutely vital to this holistic method is not included in this section.
+Everything not absolutely vital is eliminated.
 What is here, therefore, is Essential.
 Believe it!

 -The Basic Principles